Dalmatic

 The dalmatic is a long, wide-sleeved tunic, which serves as a liturgical vestment in the Catholic, Lutheran, Anglican, United Methodist, and some other churches.
 When used, it is the proper vestment of a deacon at Mass, Holy Communion or other services such as baptism or marriage held in the context of a Eucharistic service.
-Although infrequent, it may also be worn by bishops above the alb and below the chasuble, and is then referred to as pontifical dalmatic.
+Although infrequent, it may also be worn by bishops above the alb and below the chasuble, and in this configuration is referred to as a pontifical dalmatic.

-Like the chasuble worn by priests and bishops, it is an outer vestment and is supposed to match the liturgical colour of the day.
+Like the chasuble worn by priests and bishops, it is an outer vestment matching the liturgical colour of the day or ritual.
 The dalmatic is often made of the same material and decoration as a chasuble, so as to form a matching pair.
 Traditional Solemn Mass vestment sets include matching chasuble, dalmatic, and tunicle.

 History

 In the Roman Empire, the dalmatic was an amply sleeved tunic (from Dalmatia) with wide stripes (clavi) that were sometimes worked with elaborate designs.
 Dalmatics had become typical attire for upper-class women in the latter part of the 3rd century AD.
 They are pictured in a few funerary portraits on shrouds from Antinoopolis in Roman Egypt.
 Literary sources record dalmatics as imperial gifts to individuals.

 It was a normal item of clothing at the time when ecclesiastical clothes began to develop separately around the fourth century, worn over a longer tunic by the upper classes, and as the longest part of the dress of men of lower rank.

 The dalmatic was a garment of Byzantine dress, and was adopted by Emperor Paul I of the Russian Empire as a coronation and liturgical vestment.
 In Orthodox icons of Jesus Christ as King and Great High Priest he is shown in a dalmatic.